-Bright Tomorrows, as a 501(c)3 non-profit organization, purposes to be a fellowship of clergy, mental health professionals, individuals with mental health concerns and their family members.
+Bright Tomorrows, as a 501(c)3 non-profit organization, purposes to be a fellowship of the clergy, mental health professionals, individuals with mental health concerns, and their family members.

 We are dedicated to reflecting the compassion of Jesus Christ by promoting mental health, helping those struggling with mental health, helping those struggling with mental illness toward a healing-recovery lifestyle, and by assisting churches in their mission to better serve those with mental health concerns.

-- Bi-monthly Breakfast Seminars designed to bring pastors/ministers together with their clinically trained counterparts to discuss mental health related topics.
+These are designed to bring clergy, staff ministers, chaplains, lay ministry leaders, and parachurch ministry leaders together with their clinically trained counterparts for presentations and discussions regarding mental and emotional health-related topics.
 For more details see our “Educational Seminars” page.

-If you would like to be advised of dates, time, location and topics by way of email, go to our Contact Page and send us an email request.
+If you would like to be advised of the date, time, location, and topics by way of email, go to our Contact Us page and send us an email request.

 From September through May, BT offers a twice-a-month support group for adults with bipolar disorder (manic depression) or unipolar disorder (major depressive disorder).

 Both of these groups are curriculum-based psycho-educational support programs.
-They are faith-affirming, hope-kindling and Christian in orientation.
+They are faith-affirming, hope-affirming, and Christian in orientation.
 If you would like to know more, go to our “Support Groups” page.

 We are supported by the freewill tax-deductible donations of those who benefit and/or appreciate the work and ministry services offered under the auspices of Bright Tomorrows.
 This includes welcoming churches and para-church organizations to consider including Bright Tomorrows in their benevolence budget.
 In addition to donations given in person or by way of postal service, donations can be made online.
 Simply click on the blue and yellow DONATE button on this website for instructions.
-In order to insure that cost not be a prohibitive factor, we do not charge for our services.
+To ensure that cost is not a prohibitive factor, we do not charge for our services.

 Thank you for your inquiry.